 That’s good, most of the time.
 But not so much during life-transitions.

 Our human brain doesn’t like change.
-It wants us to be safe and to stay where we are, and it wants the things in our life to remain as they are.
+It wants us to be safe and to stay where we are, and it wants the things in our life to remain exactly as they are now.

 That’s why life-changes – moving from what currently is and what we know well to something new and unknown – often create uncomfortable feelings, like anxiety, sadness, and resistance.